 Rachel is studying professional communication and emerging media at the University of Wisconsin Stout.
 Some of the areas of focus in the program include writing web content and press releases, communication theory, and document design, with the goal of preparing students for handling the front end of a company’s communication.
 On top of that, she’s also working toward an applied field or minor in studio art.

 Rachel joined us for a short interview during a break from designing and marketing our upcoming after-hours open house with Elsye.

 OC: Rachel!
 It’s been awesome having you in the office.
 How did you find your way to us, and what drew you to OC?
 Did anything about us defy your expectations?

 I got so lucky!
-I was in industrial design, and I switched my major.
-I didn’t have high hopes for getting an internship with such short notice.
+I was in industrial design, and I switched my major, so I didn’t have high hopes for getting an internship with such short notice.
 But I went to a DeKalb Chamber event and met Brian (OC’s President) there, got his card, and called.
 He asked me for my resume and portfolio, and liked what I had done.
 I was really excited to work with you guys.
 I knew I needed experience in my new major, and this seemed so perfect.
-I didn’t know what to expect, really.
+But I didn’t know what to expect, really.
 The people surpassed my expectation.
 I feel like I can talk to anyone.
 No one is too important to talk to here.

 What you hope to take away from your time here?